 Candidates may present a petition with the signatures of eligible voters in lieu of the filing fee.
 (M.S.205.13, subd.
-4; 205A.06, subd.
 4; 204B.11).
+Within 24 hours of submitting a petition, candidates will be notified by election officials whether they have achieved enough eligible signatures to have their name placed on the ballot.

-Petitions can only be signed by those eligible to vote for the candidate and the forms must meet certain legal requirements.
-Templates for petitions are produced by the Minnesota Secretary of State.
+Petitions can only be signed by those eligible to vote for the candidate and the forms must meet all legal requirements in order to be accepted.